WarpWing/Tankwatch/README.md

 # Tankwatch
-An Overwatch 2 applications with various functions (mainly to suggest and track counterpicks)
+An Overwatch 2 application with various functions (mainly to suggest and track counterpicks)